doecode/doecode/metadata-schema/metadata_application_profile.md

 ## CLASSES

 A class is a mechanism defining a group of resources of a particular type.
 A resource which is a member of a particular class of resources is called an instance of that class.
 A common convention is to capitalize the names of classes and to write the names of properties in camelCase.
+Proposed classes for DOECode:

 dctype:Software